tmodel-ccs2018/tmodel-ccs2018.github.io/atlas-data.md

 Create a MaxMind account [here](https://www.maxmind.com/en/geolite2/signup).

 After logging in, visit your *Account Summary* page.
-You will have to edit these links that have a place-holder account number `222222` in them.

 You can now download GeoLite2 databases in two ways: in the browser manually, or via a URL with your license key for scripting.

+In the links that follow, you will have to edit the ones with place-holder account number `222222` in them.

 ## Manual with browser